Exploring the impact of Māori Television

 The complex dynamics underpinning Māori Television are the subject of a book by Associate Professor Jo Smith from the School of English, Film, Theatre and Media Studies at Victoria University of Wellington.

-Associate Professor Smith contributes to Victoria’s ‘Enriching national culture’ area of academic distinctiveness.
+Associate Professor Smith contributes to the University's ‘Enriching national culture’ area of academic distinctiveness.

 A rare example of a Māori-centred media project, her book Māori Television: The First Ten Years is believed to be the first in-depth study of Māori Television by university researchers.
 It is her first book, although she has written book chapters and articles in journals such as Arena, Continuum, Transnational Cinemas, Settler Colonial Studies and AlterNative: An International Journal of Indigenous Peoples.